Education — The Foundation of NTI

 Proficient: Has worked in the field of nursing for extended period and is proficient in nursing skills, practice and/or research pertaining to high acuity and critically ill patients.

-Expert: Has special knowledge or ability and performs skills, practice independently and effortlessly.
+Expert: Has special knowledge or ability and performs skills, practices independently and effortlessly.
 Relies on background experience of clinical situations to determine appropriate actions.

 All Levels: Applicable for learners at any level.